 - Set the gain appropriately (we recommend disabling AGCs for most purposes).

-While SDR# is a popular software, please note that Nooelec is unable to offer technical support for this particular program.
-That being said, we do have some recommendations for resolving this problem.
+Please note that Nooelec is unable to offer technical support for this particular program at the author's request.
+That being said, we do have some recommendations.

-Where can I find the software for DVB-TV?
+Where can I find the software for DVB-T?

 Can't find the answer to your question?
 Click on the Support bubble in the bottom-right corner of the page and send our friendly Customer Support team a message.
 We'll be happy to help!